77DDS77/Comp-Bot/README.md

 a select menu from where you must select either DUO or TRIO, based on your request it will respond with an embed message containing your randomly generated squad.

+## UPDATE

+- The /comp command has been improved, now instead of responding using a single boring embed message with only the names of the Lengeds it uses a message for Legend with its corresponding name and image.
+- Now we have private Arena matches in Apex Legends, so I created a simple command that takes six names, shuffles them and splits them into two separate teams.